Our Family of Companies

 Fixed Period

 Instead of taking everything at once, you are able to receive the death benefit over a specified length of time, such as 20 years.
 That option may make sense if you have predictable expenses, such as mortgage payments, that end at a known date.
 Those regular payments can also simulate an income, helping to fill the gap that might arise when the deceased stops receiving income.
-Any funds that remain with the insurance company earn interest, and those earnings get paid out as part of the regular payments.
+Any remaining funds with the insurance company earn interest and are paid out with the regular payments.

 Lifetime Income